Do you have bromodosis, otherwise known as smelly feet?

 Now, your body sweats for two primary reasons:

-In another article here on Manscipated, we pointed out that there are two different types of sweat glands, exocrine and apocrine, and it is the apocrine glands which secrete out a thicker body fluid which, when it makes contact on the surface of our skin, often produces a foul odor.
+In another article here on Manscipated, I pointed out that there are two different types of sweat glands, exocrine and apocrine, and it is the apocrine glands which secrete out a thicker body fluid which, when it makes contact on the surface of our skin, often produces a foul odor.

 So, you may be thinking that, just like your armpits and genital region, the problem must be the type of sweat gland.